Short story analysis: “Lamb to the Slaughter” by Roald Dahl

 (Lamb to the Slaughter | Roald Dahl)

-In the end, Mary is sitting on the couch in the next room listening to the officers discuss her husband’s death and she begins to giggle, knowing that they are consuming the evidence.
+In the end, Mary is sitting on the couch in the next room listening to the officers discuss her husbandโs death.
+She begins to giggle, knowing that they are consuming the only piece of evidence tying her to the murder–the lamb’s leg.

-I love this story as much as I love “The Man from the South” by Dahl.
-It is a little evil and entirely plausible and has strange moments of humanity and realism (like when she sits on her bed and practices how she will talk to the grocer right after murdering her husband in a fit of emotional rage).
-Dahl has a way of incorporating very real moments and feelings into stories of violence and the strange, such as in his short story “The Landlady.”
+I love this story as much as I love โThe Man from the Southโ by Dahl.
+It is a little evil and entirely plausible.
+It also has strange moments of humanity and realism.
+For instance, when she sits on her bed and practices how she will talk to the grocer without giving away her crime.
+Dahl has a way of incorporating very real moments and feelings into stories of violence.
+“The Landlady” has very natural moments of conversation with sinister undertones.

-I highly recommend “Lamb to the Slaughter” if you haven’t already read it in a literature class or in high school.
-You will enjoy it if you are a fan of Dahl’s storytelling, and you can find it readily online, too, which makes reading it all the easier.
+I highly recommend “Lamb to the Slaughter.”
+If you haven’t already read it in a literature class or in high school, then it will definitely be a delight as a first-time read.
+But, regardless, you will enjoy it if you are a fan of Dahl’s storytelling, or if you are just a fan of a good story.